shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

     -   A very important lesson was learnt regarding event listeners.
 Events bubble up the DOM tree so if we just detect the click and close it, it will be opened for a milisecond and close back again because it detects the click on the button and then also on the outside of modal.
     -   To prevent this behaviour we used third arguement in the eventListener method to listen to the event in capturing phase.
 -   Refactored all handle outside click logic into its own custom hook useOutsideClick.js

+Edit/Delete Cabin:

+-   Added modal window <ConfirmDelete> for deleting and <CreateCabinForm> for editing in CabinRow.jsx
+-   Handled logic for asking for confirmation when deleting.